Sergiu Celibidache: Later years

 A controversy arose over discriminatory behaviour that came to light during a 12-year legal battle during his tenure at the Munich Philharmonic with trombonist Abbie Conant.
 Celibidache claimed Conant lacked the "necessary strength" and "emotional empathy" to lead the trombone section.
 She was asked to sit in the second chair.
 Celibidache was not invited to give testimony at the trials.
 Finally, the courts found in favour of Conant.
 As a consequence, Conant was paid the same as her male colleagues.

-After 37 years of absence, Celibidache was asked by Federal President Richard von Weizsacker to return to Berlin and conduct the Berlin Philharmonic one more time in order to symbolise the end of communism in Europe and the German Reunification.
-Celibidache conducted Bruckner 7th on the 31st of March 1992 with the Berlin Philharmonic.
+After 37 years of absence, Celibidache was asked by Federal President Richard von Weizsacker to return to West Berlin and conduct the Berlin Philharmonic one more time, in order to symbolise the end of communism in Europe and the German Reunification.
+Celibidache conducted Bruckner 7th, on 31 March 1992 with the Berlin Philharmonic.

 Celibidache died at the age of 84 on 14 August 1996 at Nemours, near Paris.
 He was buried in the Cimetière de Neuville sur Essonne.